bcl-lab/FHIR-Genomics_v2/README.md

 1. Install dependency with

 	```
+    # python 2.7
 	# this might require previledge (e.g. sudo)
-	# or use virtualenv instead
+	# or use virtualenv instead (recommended)
 	$ pip install -r requirements.txt
 	```
-2. Rename `config.py.default` as `config.py` and fill in settings as you desire.
-See comments in `config.py.default` for detailed instructions.
-Currently we use PostgresSQL for development, and our script `setup_db.py` is written specifically for Postgres, you can switch to SQLite by using the proper SQL connection url in `config.py`.
-MySQL is however not supported right now.
+    Install PostgreSQL.
+Currently we use PostgresSQL for development, and our script `setup_db.py` is written specifically for Postgre.
 Contributions to support MySQL are welcomed.

+2. Edit `config.py`.
+Fill in settings for database, host, etc. as you desire.
+See comments in `config.py` for detailed instructions.

 3. Optional: load your version of FHIR spec with the script `load_spec.py`, which will update `fhir/fhir_spec.py`.
+Please read comments in 'load_spec.py' carefully before using it.
+    The specification for Connectathon 11 can be downloaded at: http://www.hl7.org/fhir/2016Jan/downloads.html

 4. If you haven't created the database you specified in `config.py`, simply use command below to create it

 	```